FangmingZhou/FangmingZhou.github.io/index.md

 <br>

 ### Biography
-TBD
+To be added

+## News
+- **2025.12** I will join ByteDance Seed as a LLM Researcher.

+- **2025.05** Our paper "Audio-Enhanced Vision-Language Modeling with Latent Space Broadening for High Quality Data Expansion" is accepted by KDD 2025.

 ### Career
-- 2022.04-present, NLP Engineer, Tiktok Search
+- 2022.04-present, Machine Learning Engineer, TikTok Search

 - 2021.04-2021.07, Intern, Kuaishou MMU